MasoomaMohammadi/password-random/README.md

-It is template password-random that I make with Javascript bootstrap and it has some buttons that we can click on... also it was gratgreat for me😍
+It is template password-random that I make with Javascript and bootstrap.
+It has some buttons that we can click on... also it was great for me😍